BrainSharer/neuroglancer/src/brainshare/docs/sphinx/modules/adjusting_colors.rst

 Adjusting colors and normalization in Neuroglancer
 ==================================================
-This page will describe how to adjust colors and normalization of the Neuroglancer viewer.
+This page will describe how to adjust colors and normalization in the Neuroglancer viewer.

 ****